 Every day, we eat and drink microplastics.
 These particles are found in salt, honey, beer, and water, among other sources.
 Our consumption of microplastics has recently been confirmed by research that found microplastics in the feces of people from Europe, Russia, and Japan.
 The question now is whether the microplastics that we regularly ingest completely leave our body through the digestive system, or whether a percentage of these remains in our bodies – if these microplastics remain, could our digestive system be harmed?
 Or worse, could microplastics migrate from the intestines to the rest of our bodies?Read more

-To search for answers on these kinds of questions, four research projects from four universities and research institutes will begin shortly, each with a unique research question.
+To search for answers on these kinds of questions, four research projects from four universities and research institutes started in March 2019, each with a unique research question.

 - Do additives found in plastic, such as plasticizers, get released into our stomachs and intestines, and do they cause damage once there?
 And is this also true for environmental pollutants that attach themselves to plastics?
 (Dr. ir.
 Hans Bouwmeester – WUR)